 This dissertation (1) provides empirical evidence on the costs and benefits of integrated sanitation and energy recovery strategies in low-income countries, (2) develops a lifecycle based framework to enable sanitation planners to systematically investigate the resource use, environmental impacts and financial costs and benefits of decentralized sewered and non-sewered sanitation approaches and (3) demonstrates application of this framework using primary data from operational sanitation systems in Zambia and India, thus also generating the first comprehensive analyses of decentralized sewered and non-sewered sanitation management in urban SSA and SA.

 Laramee, J. E. (2017).
-Assessing Lifecycle Costs and Benefits of Integrated Sanitation and Energy Recovery Strategies in low-income Countries.
-PhD thesis, Department of Civil and Environmental Engineering, Stanford University, USA
+Assessing Lifecycle Costs and Benefits of Integrated Sanitation and Energy Recovery Strategies in low-income Countries (PhD thesis).
+Department of Civil and Environmental Engineering, Stanford University, United States

 Asia & Pacific Biogas systems Decentralised wastewater treatment (e.g. DEWATS) Energy: biogas English Greywater or wastewater Sub-Saharan Africa Urban (entire city)